Sex education review does not recommend changes to ethos opt-out rule

 “While the review acknowledges that school ethos can be a source of tension and uncertainty for some schools/teachers when it comes to addressing some aspects of [sex education], the review concludes that at this point school ethos cannot be separated out from other factors that influence the teaching of RSE [relationships and sex education].”

-It says factors including teachers’ qualifications, professional support, time allocation, an up-to-date curriculum and support materials rank as more important issues that need to be resolved.
+It says these factors, including teachers’ qualifications, professional support, time allocation, an up-to-date curriculum and support materials, rank as more important issues that need to be resolved.

 “When these elements are not in place, there is inevitable doubt about what teachers should be teaching and school ethos can then be used as a way of avoiding sensitive topics in some instances,” the review states.